npmcdn-to-unpkg-bot/stickable-frontend/README.md

 # Stickable.io Website

 ## To Do
-* Fix login form margins
-* Notifications
 * User to do list / progress page
+* Delete / edit comments
+* User sticker book
 * User submissions page
-* User sticker book
 * Ordering / printing stickers
-* Show task time / cost / rating
+* Show task time / cost / rating for tasks and stickers
 * Show something when the list of posts on a task is empty
 * Featured task/sticker on homepage
 * Stickerbot
 * Delete / edit posts
-* Delete / edit comments
 * Change password / email / username
 * Ability to assign roles / admin